5 Desk Stretches You Can Do Right Now to Relieve Lower Back Pain

 How long will it take before I notice improvement in my back pain?

-You should feel noticeably better by the end of the first week if you consistently perform all five stretches every 90 minutes.
-The immediate relief comes from releasing tension in muscles that tighten during sitting, while longer-term benefits develop as you maintain the routine.
+In my experience, you should feel noticeably better by the end of the first week if you do all five stretches every 90 minutes consistently.
+The immediate relief comes from releasing tension in the muscles that tighten during sitting.
+The longer-term benefits develop as you maintain the routine and prevent the daily buildup of tension.

 These stretches target the exact muscles that tighten during long sitting sessions: hip flexors, thoracic spine, obliques, chest muscles, and the piriformis.
-Each stretch addresses a specific problem area caused by prolonged sitting, such as forward head posture, rounded shoulders, and hip flexor tightness.
+Each stretch addresses a specific problem caused by prolonged sitting — forward head posture, rounded shoulders, and hip flexor tightness.
+I spent two years working with physical therapists to identify which muscles cause the most problems for desk workers.

 Scroll to Top